 Part time studies

-Committed to helping people back into Education whilst continuing to work or managing family and personal commitments, you may study any of our MSc part time over either two or three years.
+Committed to helping people back into Education whilst continuing to work or managing family and personal commitments, you may study our MSc part time over two years.